wp-plugins/flyzoo/readme.txt

 * **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like self-hosted solutions.
 Just the enable the plugin, and we'll handle all the heavy lifting!

-* **In-browser chat**: windows will auto re-load while browsing the site
+* **In-browser chat**: chat windows will auto reload while browsing the site

-* Single Sign On for WordPress/BuddyPress: your users can login and chat with their existing WordPress account
+* Single Sign On for WordPress/BuddyPress: users can log in and chat using their existing WordPress account

 * Secure Connection (SSL/HTTPS)  **(WOW and PRO Plans)**

 * Customize window colors **(WOW and PRO Plans)**

-* Chat History **(WOW and PRO Plans)**
+* Chat history for operators **(WOW and PRO Plans)**

 * **Customer Support:** We monitor the platform 24/7 and support our users 24/5.
 We always reply to support requests!